Supporting Expert Decision-Making Under Uncertainty

 What Changed Because of This Work

-Over time, the way the team talked about the work changed.
+The way the team talked about the work changed.

-- “How do we surface answers faster?”
+"How do we surface answers faster?"

-to “When is it safe to surface anything at all?”
+"When is it safe to surface anything at all?"

-- “Can the AI handle this?”
+"Can the AI handle this?"

-to “What does the user need to decide responsibly?”
+"What does the user need to decide responsibly?"

-- Engineering got clearer guidelines for when AI should step in.
+- Engineering got clearer guidelines for when AI should step in

 Reflection